Leave a Comment

 jam In a mess, a sticky situation.
 Conserved ideas.
 Fruits of labour.
 Pleasure, perhaps childhood pleasure or feelings.

-jelly or jello Indecision through anxiety; feeling uncertain about oneself perhaps through lacking a firm identity; something difficult to grasp or feel certain about; potential that can be shaped by one motivations and decisions.
+jelly or jello Childhood pleasure/needs.
+Indecision through anxiety; feeling uncertain about oneself perhaps through lacking a firm identity; something difficult to grasp or feel certain about; potential that can be shaped by one motivations and decisions.

 Eating jelly: Taking in feelings of uncertainty or something that can be shaped, something that has potential.
+Enjoying a party feeling.

-meals Social pleasure; acceptance; social intercourse.
 If alone: Independence; loss of family ties; lack of social relationships or outside stimulus.

-vegetables Basic needs; material satisfaction.
 If long as carrot: Male sexuality.
 If a woman’s dream – feelings about sex with male.
 If male dream – his own sexuality.
-Onion: Something to cry about; also the different layers of oneself – inner self, outer self.

 Comments